Authorization Services

 client3

-At this point, we have the demo realm with the quarkus-petclinic client; additionally, we created two roles and two users: the user angel that has the vet role and the user elisabeth that has the role assistant.
+At this point, we have the demo realm with the quarkus-petclinic client.
+We also created two roles and two users: the user angel with the vet role, and the user elisabeth with the assistant role.

-• The authorization granularity that we want to configure based on our application is the following:
+• The authorization granularity we want to configure in our application is as follows:

-• Only the users with the role vet can view the VETERINARIANS resource (which has the /vets.html context).
+• Only users with the vet role can view the VETERINARIANS resource (which corresponds to the /vets.html path).

-• Any other user access outside the realm will be rejected.
+• Any user outside the realm will be denied access.

 quarkus petclinic menu